python-gitlab/python-gitlab/docs/cli.rst

    * - ``private_token``
      - Your user token.
 Login/password is not supported.
 Refer to `the official documentation`__ to learn how to obtain a token.
+   * - ``oauth_token``
+     - An Oauth token for authentication.
+The Gitlab server must be configured to support this authentication method.
    * - ``api_version``
      - GitLab API version to use (``3`` or ``4``).
 Defaults to ``3`` for now, but will switch to ``4`` eventually.